reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - A recovered module by JohnFawkes, lazerl0rd, & UltraM8 and fixed bugs
 - Post process type FX
 - Changing build product and product model, may breaks your platform apps
-- soundfx library still using Oreo source
+- SoundFX library still using Oreo source because of license limitation.
+If you can give me dts-eagle.lic from Zen 5 Pie or above, I can update the library.

 ## Not Compatible with
 - Mi Music or any player that forcing compress offload playback